-If you are selected to be a mission specialist on the Navigation (NAV) Team, your mission will be to locate and triangulate the position of the spacecraft and select a lunar landing site.
+If you are selected to be a mission specialist on the Navigation (NAV) Team, your mission will be to use the computer to locate and triangulate the positions of celestial objects in space.
 Your assignment will involve reading, calculating and using point-to-point communication with a headset.